MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 |**Show always**|Sets the field to always display on the page.
 The field is displayed regardless the user selects **Show more** or **Show less**.
 The field doesn't show in the FastTab heading if the FastTab is collapsed.|Standard|
 |**Show when collapsed**|Sets the field to always display on the page.
 The field is displayed regardless the user selects **Show more** or **Show less**.
 The fields also display in the header of the FastTab if the FastTab is collapsed.|Promoted|

+> [!NOTE]
+> In version 24 (runtime 14) and earlier, the **Important** property is ignored on `StandardDialog` and `ConfirmationDialog` page types.
+This behavior means that a field can't be hidden under the **Show more** action even if the user tries to do so using personlaization or designer.
+The field also can't be promoted in the FastTab when it's collapsed.
+However, starting from version 25 (runtime 15), the property is fully respected in the client so it behaves like any other page type.
+As a result, after upgrading to version 25, users might have a slightly different experience on some Dialog and Confirmation page types.

 ## Set the Quick Entry on fields

 You can use Designer to set the [QuickEntry property](properties/devenv-quickentry-property.md) on a field.
 The **QuickEntry** property determines whether the field is skipped when users select the <kbd>Enter</kbd> key to navigate through fields on a page.
 You use Quick Entry to speed up the data entry by keyboard and to focus only on the frequently used fields.